-Are you a newer pet parent?
+Are you a new pet parent?

 New Pet Parent Resources